sraocodes/DAA/content/granar.md

     textPosition: "left"

   - name: "Why GRANAR?"
-    text: "GRANAR is more than just a digital tool; it's a bridge to understanding plant roots at a cellular level, offering a detailed window into the intricate cellular networks of root cross-sections.
-Its capability to simulate root anatomies based on select anatomical features can make it an important tool for advanced agricultural research and practices.
+    text: "GRANAR can serve as a bridge to understanding plant roots at a cellular level, offering a detailed window into the intricate cellular networks of root cross-sections.
+Its capability to simulate root anatomies based on select anatomical features can make it an important tool for advanced agricultural research and plant breeding practises.
 Ref: the above image is taken from the [`GRANAR publication`](https://doi.org/10.1104/pp.19.00617)"
     list:
       - "**Detailed Root Anatomy:** Generates cell networks of root cross-sections from key anatomical features."
       - "**High Accuracy:** Reproduces root cross-section anatomies with impressive precision when compared to experimental data."